nknguyenhc/Terminal-Lostkids/README.md

 ### Weaknesses

 * Our defense opens up the side when we are attacking, which also means it is vulnerable against enemies using same side attack.
+* Our defense using interceptors is weak against enemies with upgraded turrets in the frontline.
+The interceptors will be destroyed by the turrets before intercepting the enemy scouts.
 * Our offense is at times not effective against redirection with strong reinforcements on the side.
 We did manage to rank high because not many people use redirection against scout spams.

 # Notes